AnuragJha100706/Recipe-Indian-foods/README.md

 The recipe data for this application was collected using a web scraping script written in Python using BeautifulSoup.
 The script extracted recipes from [your-source] and saved them in a structured format.

 ## Server Apps

-The application uses two server apps for recipe recommendations:

-- **app_neural_network.py:** Uses neural networks for recipe recommendations.
 - **app_cosine_similarity.py:** Uses cosine similarity for recipe recommendations.

 ## Technologies Used

-- React: Frontend framework for building the user interface.
+- HTML: Frontend framework for building the user interface.
 - Flask: Backend framework for handling recipe recommendations.
 - TensorFlow: Used for the recipe recommendation model.
 - NLTK: Natural Language Toolkit for text processing.